 These littleneck clams are so quick, easy, and delicious.
 They cook in under 10 minutes!
 The broth is made without citrus and is non-alcoholic.

-Make sure your clams are stored in a cool place and are able to breathe.
+Make sure your clams are stored in a cool place and are able to breathe (so don't close the bag they're in or submerge them in water while storing).
 Scrub clams under water and place into a large bowl with ice cold water.
 Discard any with large chips or that do not close with a little "tap" on your counter.
 Allow them to sit for 15-20 minutes to expel any extra grit/sand.
 Carefully remove each one (do not dump) and place on a towel.

 While clams are sitting in water, prepare a large, heavy bottomed dutch oven or pot with cover by melting butter and olive oil over medium heat.
 Add shallots and saute for about 1 minute.
 Then add garlic and saute a minute longer.